notadeejay/rbc-training/data/Week 5 Day 1/05__Creating HTML Elements__Exercise.md

 ### Feeling Stuck?

 <details>
-  <summary><strong>Click here to one way you could solve this problem</strong></summary>
+  <summary><strong>Click here to one way you could start solving this problem</strong></summary>
   It's important to note that when it comes to coding there are many ways to reach the same result, this is just one of them!
+Use the code below to add more elements to your results `<div>`

   ```javascript
         var weather = {